-The purpose of the Asset Liability Management Committee is to act as a decision making unit responsible for integrated balance sheet risk management from risk-return perspective including strategic management of interest rate and liquidity risks.
-ALCO reviews asset liability profile of the Bank, assesses liquidity risk and Interest Rate Risk from the ALM perspective and give directives for managing the funding and capital planning including issuance of capital and borrowing instruments.
-ALCO is responsible for reviewing the results of Liquidity & IRRBB stress testing and Contingency Funding Plan of the Bank on a periodic basis.
-ALCO also approves the methodology for computing the base rate, Marginal Cost of Funds linked Lending Rate (MCLR), External Benchmark Linked lending Rate framework, pricing of assets and liabilities and desired maturity profile of the incremental assets and liabilities.
+The purpose of the Asset Liability Management Committee is to act as a decision-making unit responsible for integrated balance sheet risk management from risk-return perspective including strategic management of interest rate and liquidity risks.
+ALCO reviews asset liability profile of the Bank, assesses liquidity risk and Interest Rate Risk from the ALM perspective and give directives for managing the funding requirements.
+ALCO is responsible for reviewing the Liquidity status, results of Liquidity & IRRBB stress testing and Contingency Funding Plan of the Bank on a periodic basis.
+ALCO also approves the methodology for computing the base rate, Marginal Cost of Funds linked Lending Rate (MCLR), External Benchmark Linked Lending Rate framework, pricing of assets and liabilities and desired maturity profile of the incremental assets and liabilities.